Cold Duck

-Cold Duck is the name of a sparkling wine made in the United States.
+Cold Duck is a sparkling wine made in the United States.

 Origin

 The recipe was based on a German legend involving Prince Clemens Wenceslaus of Saxony ordering the mixing of champagne with unfinished bottles of wine.
 The drink, as it evolved in Germany, became standardized as one part wine from the Mosel region, one part wine from the Rheinhessen region, and one part champagne, seasoned with lemons and balm mint.
 The wine produced was given the name Kaltes Ende ("cold end" in German), until it was altered to the similar-sounding term Kalte Ente meaning "cold duck".

 Modern Cold Duck was invented in 1937 by Harold Borgman, the owner of Pontchartrain Wine Cellars in Detroit, Michigan.
 He simultaneously poured champagne and sparkling burgundy into a hollow-stem wine glass.